US Taxes for Expats in Russia

 If you are unable to file your tax return by the initial extended deadline of June 15, you may extend the deadline a second time, bringing the new deadline to October 15.
 Taxpayers may request this extension by completing and submitting Form 4868 (Application for Automatic Extension of Time to File US Individual Income Tax Return).
 Again, interest will be owed on tax which is unpaid by the original due date of April 15.

 The civil penalties for failure to pay and failure to file can be severe, particularly the latter.
 The penalty for late payments, or failure-to-pay penalty, is 0.5% of the unpaid taxes for each full or partial month following the payment due date.
-The penalty for failing to file a tax return, or failure-to-file penalty, is 5% of the unpaid taxes for each full or partial month the return is delinquent.
+The penalty for failing to file a tax return, or failure-to-file penalty, is 5% of the unpaid taxes for each full or partial month the return is delinquent up to 25%.
 If the failure was intentional, or willful, the taxpayer may be charged with criminal tax evasion.

 If you have unpaid taxes or previously failed to file a tax return, do not make the mistake of assuming the problem will go away on its own.
 It’s very important to be proactive and talk to a CPA about your financial options before the problem escalates any further.
 The longer you wait to address the tax delinquency, the more difficult it will become to resolve the matter.